Symptom: Your golf stance setup doesn’t provide the solid base and connection to the ground that you need.

 Did you like this golf tip?
 Have a try with the waggle and starter move next time out and see how it goes!
-Let your friends know too, Like, Tweet, Email, or +1 below!
+Let your friends know too, Like, Tweet, Pin, or Email below!

 Copyright 2020-present, GolfTipReviews.com, All Rights Reserved.